• Home

 Tags

-computer languages, computer programmers, real programmers, strings
+computer languages, computer programmers, real programmers, regular expressions, strings

 There are many general skills a programmer should have to be effective and valuable.
 Some are very general — for instance, the ability to learn and to think abstractly — but some are more specific — various tools and tricks of skilled programming.